FraunhoferISST/DataspaceConnector/docs/pages/deployment/bootstrapping.md

 ---

-If you want to register e.g. offered resources at the connector during the startup, please read this document.
+In this section the registration of resources during the startup will be described.

 ### Registering Elements at the Connector